sisisalia/FCL-Collaboration-Network-Map/README.md

 # Collaboration Network

 Collaboration Network is visualization of collaboration between researchers in FCL.
 It is implemented by using D3.js.
+The data used in visualization is gathered from 'Collaboration Form'.

 The objectives of Collaboration Network are:
 1. how certain project outcomes are influenced by different collaborators' characteristics and vice versa